 In more traditional industries, there is a relatively regular relation between quantity and quality of inputs and quantity and quality of outputs.
 There is also the issue of total factor productivity, measured in (3.1) by the factor ξ .
 One of the puzzling issues in microeconomics is that two different firms produce very different output levels despite using the same amounts of inputs.
-Something similar happens in entertainment industries: you get you pay for.
+Something similar happens in entertainment industries.